rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## About Me

-When I'm away from work, I'm usually playing guitar, training at a climbing gym, or designing something for fun.
+When I'm away from work, I'm usually playing music (bass/cello/guitar) or hanging out at a climbing gym.